farmountain/SmartGlass-AI-Agent/README.md

 export PROVIDER=meta
 ```

-The `meta` provider currently returns placeholder telemetry, frames, and audio envelopes that mirror the expected Ray-Ban SDK schema.
+The `meta` provider (via the `MetaRayBanProvider`) currently returns placeholder telemetry, frames, and audio envelopes that mirror the expected Ray-Ban SDK schema.

 Deterministic vendor-specific mocks are also available so you can stub integrations for different runtimes: